amiguelnobrega/amiguelnobrega/README.md

 - 🔭 I'm currently working as a Manager at a famous Macau law firm, responsible for operations control and overseeing all business units.
 - 📝 I have a portfolio website detailing my professional experiences [amiguelnobrega.github.io/portfolio](https://amiguelnobrega.github.io/portfolio/).
 - 🌐 I have been seeking knowledge in the analytics field through online training, and in my portfolio are a few examples of related projects.
-- ✍️ My completed certificates are also available on the website.
+- ✍️ My completion certificates are also available on the website.

 ## Skills
 [![My Skills](https://skillicons.dev/icons?i=github,mysql,py,vscode,wordpress)](https://skillicons.dev)